zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

     ![Connect](./images/06connect01.png " ")

-3. You will need a MySQL client tool to connect to your new MySQL DB System from your client machine.
+3. You will need a MySQL client tool to connect to your new MySQL Database System from your client machine.

     Install MySQL release package  with the following command: